GrigoryGraborenko/boc/README.md

 Set this to true when you want an action with a URL to be called as a simple POST request without navigation.

 ###### entry `optional [string]`
 The name of the statelet the server call should start in.
-Any data output by previous calls will persist in client-side memory, so pushing all data every time is not necessary.
-This allows you to target a specific statelet to update only the data you need.
+Any **data blob** output by previous calls will persist in client-side memory, so pushing all **data blobs** every time is not necessary.
+This allows you to target a specific statelet to update only the **data blobs** you need.

 ###### store `optional [function]`